What is the Y6 Grammar, Punctuation and Spelling test?

 - Encourage your child to read a variety of texts – fiction, information books, comics, newspapers, magazines, etc – to broaden their vocabulary.

-TheSchoolRun also offers a selection of grammar worksheets and spelling practice worksheets – browse through our resources to find the right ones for your child, as well as looking through our new SPAG 'mock' papers, available to subscribers.
+TheSchoolRun also offers a selection of grammar worksheets and spelling practice worksheets – browse through our resources to find the right ones for your child, as well as looking through our SPAG 'mock' papers, available to subscribers.

 Can I see some examples of the KS2 SATs grammar test?